Discover Alameda History Icons

 Location: NW Corner of Alameda and Wadsworth

-History: In the midst of the Great Depression in 1935, the Works Progress Administration (WPA) started work on the Alameda Extension Project connecting Denver with Red Rocks Park and Amphitheater.
-Denver Parks Department Director George Cramner had envisioned West Alameda Avenue as a beautiful, tree-lined boulevard.
-5000 men labored by hand for 2 years to build the road, which officially opened in 1937 and is commemorated with a plaque located at the northwest corner of Alameda and Sheridan.
-To the west, WPA crews uncovered dinosaur tracks today protected as part of Dinosaur Ridge National Natural Landmark.
+WPA History: During the Great Depression, the Works Progress Administration (WPA) started work on the Alameda Extension Project in 1935 connecting Denver with Red Rocks Park and Amphitheater.
+5000 men labored for 2 years to build the road, which officially opened in 1937.

-Fun Fact: Prior to construction by the WPA in 1935 Alameda Avenue did not extend west of Sheridan Blvd. into Jefferson County.
-Construction of the Alameda Extension happened to coincide with building of the Belmar Mansion by May Bonfils-Stanton.
+Fun Fact: Before construction by the WPA in 1935, Alameda Avenue did not extend west of Sheridan Blvd. into Jefferson County.
+Construction of the Alameda Extension coincided with the construction of the Belmar Mansion by May Bonfils-Stanton from 1935-37.

 ALAMEDA CONNECTS